There are so many ways in which we make love.

 You can choose from the following: scented flowers, perfume, essential oils, herbs, aromatic foods/fruits, the naturally scented parts of your body.
 Offer your beloved one smell at a time.
 You can also let them smell the natural scents of your skin and body parts.
 When presenting perfumes or oils, spread them around in the air a little distance away, and then come closer.

 Using something like a feather or a silk scarf, very slowly and very softly, as if almost not touching, caress the skin of your beloved, starting with the extremeties such as their hand or foot.
 Progress in continuous movement across their body.
+You can also use a nice long chained necklace – the coldness of which will give your partner a new sense of experience.
+You can experiment with ice cubs also.
 Next, use your fingertips in the same slow and sensitive way.
-You can also gently massage them towards the end to relax them even more.
+You can also gently massage your partner towards the end to relax them even more.

 Light candles in the room, if you haven’t already.
 Let your partner take off their blindfold, and let them look at you (no touching yet).
 Let them see how beautifully you’ve decorated the room, with flowers, candles, and most importantly, how attentive you’ve been to them.
 Allow the receptive gaze; let them receive your eyes in silence, as you theirs.